07 Aug What Is Upper Pole Fullness?

-A fuller upper pole gives the breasts a lifted appearance.
+A fuller upper pole typically gives the breasts a lifted appearance.
 It provides balance to the overall shape of the breasts.
-A lack of upper pole fullness, on the other hand, can lead to the appearance of breast ptosis (sag).
-This can happen due to natural ageing, significant weight loss, or following pregnancy and breastfeeding.
+A lack of upper pole fullness, on the other hand, can lead to the appearance of breast ptosis.
+This can happen due to ageing, significant weight loss, or following pregnancy and breastfeeding.

 When it comes to exploring surgical options for upper pole fullness, Perth Specialist Plastic Surgeon Dr Guy Watts has a lot of experience performing Breast Augmentation procedures.
-He aims to provide patients with a comprehensive understanding of the various methods available, ensuring a tailored approach that suits each individual’s needs and aesthetic goals.
+He aims to provide patients with a comprehensive understanding of the various methods available, making sure each procedure is tailored to suit each individual’s needs and aesthetic goals.

 Factors Affecting Upper Pole Fullness